bchareyre/yade-mpi/doc/sphinx/user.rst

 	Unique identifier of this Yade instance (or of the instance which created a loded simulation).
 It is composed of date, time and process number.
 Useful if you run simulations in parallel and want to avoid overwriting each other's outputs; embed ``O.tags['id']`` in output filenames (either as directory name, or as part of the file's name itself) to avoid it.
 This is explained in :ref:`batch-output-separate` in detail. isoTime
-	Time when simulation was created (with second resolution).
+	Time when simulation was created (with second resolution). d.id, id.d
+	Simulation description and id joind by period (and vice-versa).
+Description is used in batch jobs; in non-batch jobs, these tags are identical to id.

-You can add your own tags by simply assigning value, with the restriction that the left-handside object must be a string:
+You can add your own tags by simply assigning value, with the restriction that the left-handside object must be a string and must not contain ``=``.

 .. ipython::